Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Additional Robustness Checks

 \section{Additional Robustness Checks}

-As mentioned in Section \ref{DataandEmpiricalStrategy}, our empirical strategy relies on two main identifying assumptions: absence of time-varying selection on unobservables, and treatment effect homogeneity.\footnote{An additional assumption is what \cite{AbrahamSun2018} call ``no anticipatory behavior,'' which essentially requires potential outcomes before the treatment to be equal to the baseline outcome.} In this section, we discuss these assumptions and two alternative estimation procedures that relax them.
+As mentioned in Section \ref{DataandEmpiricalStrategy}, our empirical strategy relies on four main identifying assumptions: the absence of time-varying selection on unobservables, the absence of reverse causality, treatment effect homogeneity and no anticipatory behavior.
+In this section, we discuss these assumptions and alternative estimation procedures that relax them.

 Regarding the absence of selection on unobservables, we do the following.
 First, we show that our results are robust to the inclusion of a variety of possibly key confounding municipality-year variables.
-They include the log of total population, the proportion of the population living in rural areas, the proportion of the population with unsatisfied basic needs (used as a proxy for poverty), the homicide rate, and the prior presence of a non-state armed group.
-The results in columns (2) and (5) of Table \ref{PGUE_tab}, which come from a specification that included all these controls, show that the estimates are virtually the same as those obtained without controlling for these variables (columns (1), (3) and (4) in Table \ref{PGUE_tab}).
-In addition, the specifications in Table \ref{PGUE_tab} not only include municipality and year fixed effects, but also department-year fixed effects.
-Finally, and importantly, the results in columns (3), (4) and (5) of Table \ref{PGUE_tab} include municipality-specific linear trends.
-These linear trends allow for the possibility that conflict-related violence in different municipalities was on different trajectories from the beginning.
+They include the log of total population; the proportion of the population living in rural areas; the proportion of the population with unsatisfied basic needs (used as a proxy for poverty); the proportion of the population that is an ethnic minority; the homicide rate; the share of the vote for the Liberal Party, the Conservative party and left-wing parties; and the prior presence of a non-state armed group.
+The results in columns (2), (3) and (5) of Table \ref{PGUEPANYPGUEPPAR_tab}, which come from a specification that includes the first five of these controls, show that the estimates are virtually the same as those obtained without controlling for these variables.
+Table \ref{PGUEPANYPGUEPPARrobutscontrols_tab} in Web Appendix \ref{approbustnessmain} expands this robustness check by presenting results from specifications that include the other controls previously listed.
+The results remain the same.
+In addition, the specifications in Tables \ref{PGUEPANYPGUEPPAR_tab} and \ref{PGUEPANYPGUEPPARrobutscontrols_tab} not only include municipality and year fixed effects, but also department-year fixed effects; importantly, some specifications include municipality-specific linear trends (which allow for the possibility that conflict-related violence was already on different trajectories in different municipalities prior to the arrival of a non-Catholic church).